themafia98/newsProject/README.md

-# Rhis test news SPA project
+# This is test news SPA project

 ### What i use?
 * News-API